Old Schipperke

 Mating of Bobtail Dogs.

-Clear to Clear Mating :- The mating of two individuals with no inherited T-box gene will produce offspring with no T-box gene.
+Clear (N) to Clear (N) Mating :- The mating of two individuals with no inherited T-box gene will produce offspring with no T-box gene.
 They will most likely produce normal tails, although other genetic factors could affect tail length.

-Clear to T-box Mating :- The mating of a T-box clear dog to a dog with the inherited T-box gene mutation could produce offspring with natural bobtails as there is a 50% chance of passing the T-box mutation to offspring.
-This mating is expected to produce 50% of puppies with natural bobtails, 25% of puppies with normal tails and 25% of puppies with embryonic lethal (T-box/T-box) genotype (an expected 25% reduction in litter size)
+Clear (N) to T-box (BT) Mating :- The mating of a T-box clear dog to a dog with the inherited T-box gene mutation could produce offspring with natural bobtails as there is a 50% chance of passing the T-box mutation to offspring.
+This mating is expected to produce 50% of puppies with natural bobtails, and 50% full/long tails.

 The mating of a dog with the T-box gene to a dog with the T-box gene should never be attempted.